 Komodo Island

-Diving in Komodo is all about action!
+Diving in Komodo Islands is all about action!
 It is BIG fishes land!
 With wonderful coral, it is just incredible diving all year round.

 Wakatobi